Prince Dimitri Romanov: Early life

 Dimitri Romanovich Romanov was born on 17 May 1926 in Cap d'Antibes, France, the second son of Prince Roman Petrovich of Russia and Countess Praskovia Sheremeteva.
 His older brother was Prince Nicholas Romanovich.
-Through his paternal lineage, he was a great-great grandson of Emperor Nicholas I of Russia (1796–1855) and his consort, Princess Charlotte of Prussia, who founded the Nikolaevichi branch of the Russian Imperial Family.
+Through his paternal lineage, he was a great-great-grandson of Emperor Nicholas I of Russia (1796–1855) and his consort, Princess Charlotte of Prussia, who founded the Nikolaevichi branch of the Russian Imperial Family.

 Romanov spent the first ten years of his life in Antibes, France, where he received a traditional Russian education.
 In 1936 his family moved to Italy, where he continued his education and for a time lived at the Royal Palace in Rome.
 In 1946 his family moved to Egypt, where they lived for a number of years before returning to Italy.
+He took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the “Cruise of the Kings” and was attended by over 100 royals from all over Europe.
 In 1960 he moved to Denmark, where he worked for a number of banks including the Danske Bank, where he was an executive until his retirement in 1993.
 He was fluent in Russian, French, English, Danish, and Italian.